 By developing a firm understanding of these five aspects and leveraging data-driven insights to adjust strategies accordingly, companies can optimize their channel management strategy and accelerate revenue.

-While each element of an effective channel plan is individually important, it must be noted that they cannot be addressed in silos.
-The elements of a high functioning channel plan are all inter-related and inform and influence one another to deliver an optimized strategy.
-It enables businesses to consistently meet revenue targets and align with current and future business objectives.
+While each element of an effective channel plan is individually important, none are successful in silos.
+The elements of a high functioning channel plan are interrelated as they inform and influence one another.

-When thinking about a successful partner channel, it certainly seems logical that more partners are better.
+When contemplating a successful partner channel, the more partners the better, right?
 The more partners you have re-selling, the more revenue you and your company will enjoy.

 Why more doesn’t always equal better

-The Spur Group recently worked on a project at a large software independent software vendor (ISV) developing ERP and CRM solutions because they wanted to adjust and refine their channel.
-Their partner channel was and still is significant, and by looking at data and modeling, it was clear that some trimming was necessary for two reasons that we see often: an unbalanced partner community and too many partners overall.
+The Spur Group recently worked on a project at a large software independent software vendor (ISV) that develops ERP and CRM solutions.
+The company wanted to adjust and refine its channel strategy, which was large, and through data analysis, it was clear that some trimming was necessary for two reasons: an unbalanced partner community and too many partners overall.

 Creating balance in your partnership community